Amidst the concrete jungle of New York resides the peaceful town called Ithaca.

-Ithaca is flooded with several museums and science centers that encourages and enlightens the mind of the young people by giving them a new perspective of the earth.
+Ithaca is flooded with several museums and science centers that encourage and enlighten the mind of young people by giving them a new perspective on the earth.

-One such spectacular cascade is the Taughannock Falls which is the highest falls of the place and has a plunge of two hundred and fifteen foot.
+One such spectacular cascade is the Taughannock Falls, which is the highest waterfall in Ithaca, with a height of 215 feet.

-There are campsites and cabins overlooking the Cayuga Lake that promises a splendid evening and adds to the beauty of the place.
+There are campsites and cabins overlooking Cayuga Lake that promise a splendid evening and add to the beauty of the place.

-Established by Ezra Cornell and Andrew Dickson White in the year 1865, it has fourteen colleges and schools under its name which rightfully maintains the dignity of the university.
+Established by Ezra Cornell and Andrew Dickson White in the year 1865, it has 14 colleges and schools that rightfully maintain the university's dignity.

-Herbert F. Johnson Museum of Art is a part of the campus and hosts more than thirty thousand works of paintings, photographs, art and prints.
+The Herbert F. Johnson Museum of Art is a part of the campus and hosts more than 30,000 works of paintings, photographs, art and prints.